Building Authentic School and Family Partnerships:

 — Having parents and school leadership identify a person who is not considered a staff member to lead parent and caregiver outreach to create an inclusive space.

-— Require formal governing boards (e.g., Parent Teacher Associations or Local School Councils) to consult with parents and caregivers in this space about any decisions that will be taken to school leaders, in addition to school leaders providing additional partnership opportunities with caregivers.
+— Require formal governing boards (e.g., Parent Teacher Associations or Local School Councils) to consult with parents and caregivers in this space about any decisions that will be taken to school leaders, in addition to school leaders providing additional partnership opportunities with caregivers. - Parents desire authentic relationships with educators that are rooted in Social Emotional Learning (SEL) practices to collaboratively improve students’ education.

 These findings indicate a need for a school culture that is inclusive of SEL in its daily practices.
 Some recommendations include: